piero-c/niche/backend/src/services/playlist_editor/README.md

 ### Features to Implement:
    - Button to try different niche level if the request doesnt generate enough songs (delete the playlist) or just keep it (frontend)

-    - Option to add more songs by an artist
+    - Option to add more songs by an artist - get valid songs fn then add song fn
     - Option to add more songs from spotify recommendations --
 ```
 1. **Retrieve Tracks from a Playlist**: